-Frequency Calibration: If you have calibrated your radio using WWV or other reliable frequency references, or perhaps with the technique described in Accurate Frequency Measurements with your WSPR Setup (http://www.physics.princeton.edu/pulsar/K1JT/FMT_User.pdf), enter the measured values for Intercept A and Slope B in the equation where "Dial error" and A are in Hz, f is frequency in MHz, and B is in parts per million (ppm).
+Frequency Calibration: If you have calibrated your radio using WWV or other reliable frequency references, or perhaps with the technique described in Accurate Frequency Measurements with your WSPR Setup where "Dial error" and A are in Hz, f is frequency in MHz, and B is in parts per million (ppm).
 Frequency values sent to the radio and received from it will then be adjusted so that frequencies displayed by WSJT-X are accurate.